harveybc/data-logger/README.md

 The default port can be modified by setting the FLASK_RUN_PORT environment variable or bly using the --port argument to the flask run command.

-A default user us created with the username: "test", and password: "pass", please delete this user once you have created another one.
+A default user is created with the username: "test", and password: "pass", please delete this user once you have created another one.

 ### Plugin Configuration File (WORK IN PROGRESS)